EFS 693B - STANFORD UNIVERSITY

 2. Do a transcription of the next 20-30 seconds or so.
 Try to listen to a short piece (1-3 seconds), pause, and then write what you heard.
 Note that you don't have to do a whole sentence at a time.
 Don't repeat until the end of the 30-second segment.

-3. After 2-3 times through, check your answer against the script.
+3. After the second time through, check your answer against the script.
 Pay close attention to what you're missing.
-Especially, note linkings, reduced forms (see V, below), and grammar errors.
+Especially, note linkings, reduced forms (see VI-E/F, below), and grammar errors.

 4. Listen to the next 30 seconds or so without transcribing, then start another transcription segment if you want.
 Don't do too much of this--it can get tiresome.

 VI.
-The English sound system - an overview (for more detail, take our EFS 695A course)
+The English sound system - an overview (for more detail, take our EFS 695A course).
+We'll do the first two categories and continue working on the others over the next two weeks.

 Homework: Unless otherwise stated (e.g., the independent project) you should complete this material in time to discuss it in the following class.
 Be sure to bring notes if requested.

-5) Begin working on your independent project.
-You should spend at least three hours, divided across three or four sessions, e.g., three one-hour, four 45-minute sessions, or some other mixture (you don't have to do exactly the same amount of time each session, just get the total 3 hours and spread it out).
+4) Begin working on your full independent project.
+You should spend at least three hours, divided across three or four sessions, e.g., three one-hour, four 45-minute sessions, or some other mixture (you don't have to do exactly the same amount of time each session, just get the total three hours and spread it out).
 Obviously, more is better if you can find the time.
 These should be on different days--do not try to do it all on just one or two days.
-Your first report is due Monday, April 21 at 8:00 PM and should be returned through Coursework.
-It's also available here.
 Think about the potential impact of multitasking on your project.
+Due 4/27